Flood Warning issued for Linn by NWS - News Break

 Flood Warning issued for Linn by NWS

-Effective: 2021-05-20 13:00:00 CDT Expires: 2021-05-21 11:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-05-21 08:40:00 CDT Expires: 2021-05-22 08:45:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Linn The Flood Warning continues for the following rivers in Kansas Missouri Marais Des Cygnes River at La Cygne affecting Linn KS County.
+Target Area: Linn The Flood Warning continues for the following rivers in Kansas Missouri Marais Des Cygnes River near Trading Post affecting Bates and Linn KS Counties.
+Marais Des Cygnes River at La Cygne affecting Linn KS County.
 Marais Des Cygnes River at Osawatomie affecting Miami County.
-Marais Des Cygnes River near Trading Post affecting Bates and Linn KS Counties.
-The Flood Warning remains in effect The Flood Warning continues for the Marais Des Cygnes River near Trading Post. * From this afternoon until further notice. * At 11:15 AM CDT Thursday the stage was 26.6 feet. * Flood stage is 27.0 feet. * Moderate flooding is forecast. * Forecast...The river is expected to rise above flood stage this afternoon and continue rising to a crest of 35.5 feet early Saturday afternoon.
-The river will remain above flood stage through at least Tuesday next week. * Impact...At 27.0 feet, Flooding of low-lying farmland occurs and water begins to affect Stateline Road north of the gauge.
-Fld Obs Forecasts Location Stg Stg Day/Time Thu Fri Sat 1pm 1pm 1pm Marais Des Cygnes River Trading Post 27.0 26.6 Thu 11am 27.0 32.4 35.5alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Marais Des Cygnes River near Trading Post. * Until further notice. * At 8:16 AM CDT Friday the stage was 27.9 feet. * Flood stage is 27.0 feet. * Minor flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 32.4 feet early Monday morning.
+It will then fall below flood stage late Monday evening. * Impact...At 27.0 feet, Flooding of low-lying farmland occurs and water begins to affect Stateline Road north of the gauge.
+Fld Obs Forecasts Location Stg Stg Day/Time Fri Sat Sun 1pm 1pm 1pm Marais Des Cygnes River Trading Post 27.0 27.9 Fri 8am 28.3 29.7 32.0alerts.weather.gov